ghosty1122005/ghosty1122005/README.md

 - Hi, I’m @ghosty1122005
 - Software Development, AI, and Robotics
-- Working on Robotics and AI
+- Working on ROS and AI
--
+- Computer Vision and AR

 <!---